Language: EN

 my_variable() // invoke a function through the variable

-Instead of calling the function by its original name, we can use our REFERENCE to the function to invoke it.
+Instead of calling the function by its original name, we can use our FUNCTION reference to invoke it.

-It is important to differentiate between assigning and invoking the function.
+Importantly, we need to be careful and differentiate between assigning and invoking the function.
 For example, in the following case, observe the difference between assigning the function and invoking the function.

 // this assigns the function to the variable